Allergy medicine, allergy shots, & seasonal allergy treatment in Charlotte, NC

 ALLERGY SHOTS (IMMUNOTHERAPY)

-One method of allergy treatment employed by the allergists at Charlotte Eye Ear Nose & Throat Associates is allergy shots (also called immunotherapy).
+One method of seasonal allergy treatment employed by the allergists at Charlotte Eye Ear Nose & Throat Associates is allergy shots (also called immunotherapy).
 Allergy shots are given regularly in gradually-increasing doses to increase your tolerance to allergens.
 Allergy shots will not cure you of your allergies, but they will reduce your symptoms.
 Allergy shots are effective in treating allergies such as pollen, mold, pet dander, dust mites, and cockroaches, but they are not an effective treatment method for food allergies or gluten allergies.

 Allergy shots, Charlotte immunotheraphy, allergy treatment